 Braille / Tactile and Large Font Museum Guides, Map and other access:

 Museums guides and maps are available in both Braille / Tactile and Large Font for both museums.
+Guides include a listing of Audio Guide Stops on the Highlights Tour.
 Please ask the admissions staff upon arrival.
 Visitors will need to submit a photo ID in order to check out one.
 Both museums provide large font and tactile maps for people who have low vision or are blind and can be requested upon registration.
 Photo ID must be provided in order to check out one to ensure that it is returned prior to leaving the museum.
 Braille is also available in the elevators.

 Large Print Labels (LPLs):